uo-datasci-specialization/c2-dataviz-2021/content/schedule/index.markdown

 {{< /week-odd >}}

 {{< week-even "02-17" >}}
-  {{< description "Websites" "This lecture will focus on the [{distill}](https://rstudio.github.io/distill/) package, which helps you createrelatively simple yet customizable blogs, optimized for scientific communication.
-In addition to setting up the site and creating posts, we'll focus specifically on different layouts for displaying visual information (e.g., plots, tables)" >}}
+  {{< description "Uncertainty 2" "Common methods for visualizing uncertainty (and their implementation w/{ggplot2}).
+Framing uncertainty as relative frequencies.
+Non-standard methods for visualizing standard errors, boostrapping, and a brief foray into hypothetical outcomes plots" >}}
   {{< wrap >}}
-{{< slides "w7p2" >}}
+{{< slides "w6p2" >}}
 {{< /wrap >}}
   {{< wrap >}}